If you want to turn your love for sports into a side hustle or even a full-time gig, starting a sports blog is the way to go.

 How to Choose a Sports Blog Niche

-- Identify your interests: Start by brainstorming the sports that you are most passionate about.
-This will help you narrow down your options and ensure that you choose a niche that you genuinely enjoy writing and reading about.
+- Identify your passion: Start by identifying the sports you are most passionate about.
+This will ensure that you enjoy writing and researching about the topic.

 We’ve written extensively about niche research for bloggers, but you should look for these qualities in your final choice:

 - A mix of big and small competitors.
 If the niche doesn’t have big sites, there isn’t much money to be made.
 If there aren’t small sites, you won’t be able to compete.

 - Income potential.
 A healthy mix of affiliate offers, display ads, and original products will allow you to diversify your income.

 - Keywords and link-building opportunities.
 You’ll do more extensive keyword research later, so right now you’re just looking for content gaps.
 Are there keywords you could realistically rank for and get traffic early?

 When it comes to popular sports blog niches, there are several options to choose from.
 Whether you're a die-hard sports fan or just looking to start a blog, finding the right niche is important to attract a dedicated audience.
 Here are some popular sports blog niches to consider: